The 5 Most Heartbreaking Deaths in The Walking Dead Games

 What makes this scene depressing is that you've spent the majority of the game bonding with Luke.
 He's got your 6.
-He is your ace in the hole.
-The Clyde to your Bonnie, and any other cheesy reference you can come up with.
+He is your ace in the hole—the Clyde to your Bonnie.
 To see him die is to die a little yourself, on the inside.
 But his death is nothing compared to our number one contender.

 It all has to start somewhere.
 The destruction of the world, I mean.
-And what better place to start a story then at the beginning?
+And what better place to start a story than at the beginning?

 From the very beginning, his instinct is to take care of Clementine and make sure that she has everything that she needs.
 And we love him for that.
 And after 5 long episodes, we have to watch as Lee is slowly killed by a walker bite.
 Five.
 Long.
 Episodes.
-This character who went through hell and high water to rescue her from the maniac who would kidnap and (eventually) harm her.
-And then he dies.
-Just like that.
+This character went through hell and high water to rescue her from the maniac who would kidnap and (eventually) harm her.
+And then he dies, just like that.